TypeStrong/csproj2ts/README.md

 Queries a Visual Studio project file (.csproj, .vbproj, .njsproj, etc.) for TypeScript configuration information.
 Will also find default config in a `Microsoft.TypeScript.Default.props` file, if referenced by the project.

-Visual Studio TypeScript settings are documented on the TypeScript wiki [here](https://github.com/Microsoft/TypeScript/wiki/Setting-Compiler-Options-in-MSBuild-projects).
+Visual Studio TypeScript settings are documented on the TypeScript wiki [here](http://www.typescriptlang.org/docs/handbook/compiler-options-in-msbuild.html).

-Tested with new project configuration settings in TypeScript 1.6.2.
+Tested with latest project configuration settings in TypeScript 2.1.4.

 ## Install